How often do you undermine yourself?

 If you’re anything like most, the answer is approximately “a lot.”

-The following are five bullshit notions bartenders often hear that would kill the living beast in anyone:
+Here are five bullshit notions bartenders often hear which will kill the living beast in anyone:

 1. You’re not smart enough